+855 (0) 86 665 567

 Keep business cards ready, and present them with both hands.
 Accept business cards with both hands.

-Last but not least, protect yourself from the heat and sun and do drink plenty of bottled water as to avoid severe dehydration.
+Last but not least, protect yourself from the heat and sun and drink plenty of bottled water to avoid severe dehydration.

 Don’ts